 Most of the tourists wishing to observe brown bears head for Finland and Romania, without considering the recently developed excellent opportunities in Bulgaria – a country with one of the richest biodiversity in Europe.
 The tour as a philosophy is an ecotourism product.
 Your visit will help preserve the fragile harmony between locals and the high concentration of large carnivores in the area, while you stimulate the pride of your hosts in their nature and cultural specialties.
-With a main focus on viewing Brown Bear in the pristine habitats of the Rhodope Moutains, the 5 day itinerary has great added value with soft hiking, sightseeing of village Shiroka Luka (architectural & folklore reserve) and loads of impressions from the numerous natural attractions in the region.
+With a main focus on viewing Brown Bear in the pristine habitats of the Rhodope Moutains, the 5-day itinerary has great added value with soft hiking and loads of impressions from the numerous natural attractions in the region.

 Price: 690 Euro/person (min. group size: 2 persons)

 The tour price includes: English-speaking guide throughout the trip; local guide (ranger); all ground transportation; entrance fees to the hides and caves; accommodation in family-run hotel (en-suite rooms) incl. breakfast and dinner.

 The price does not include: International flights, beverages, tips, food outside of the mentioned meal plan, other activities (payable locally), tour extensions.